eea/eea.reportnet3.api.fme/doc/help/src/Reportnet3AttachmentDownloader.md

 ### Attachment selection `[SRC_ATTR]`

 * Single Attachment: A single attachment is downloaded for each feature determined by the selected attribute
 * Multiple: Several attributes can be selected for download.
-In this mode the attachments must be always be written to a folder.
+In this mode the attachments must always be written to a folder.

 ### Attachment [SRC_ATTR_SINGLE]
 The attribute that identifies what to download.
 The value of the attribute must be encoded like this